 “We frequently examine our bridges, but it is too early to say what caused the accident,” he told The Associated Press.

 Earlier, an army official and a government official said the train was being used by Pakistan’s army to transport soldiers from the southern Sindh province.
-They said hundreds of soldiers were participating in the rescue operation and experts from the army were examining the collapsed bridge to determine the cause of the incident.
+They said hundreds of soldiers were participating in the rescue operation and experts from the army were examining the bridge to determine the cause of the collapse.

 They said some of the army officers on board the train were traveling with their families.